20 IT Support Questions to Ask When Choosing an IT Support Company

 However, remember that a “guaranteed response time” is exactly that – it only guarantees that they won’t ignore you and will start doing something with your problem.

-Also, be wary of companies that guarantee to resolve problems within a certain period as this is invariably a hollow guarantee, because sometimes it can take much longer than expected to get to the root of problems.
+Also, be wary of companies that guarantee to resolve problems within a certain period as this is invariably a hollow guarantee because sometimes it can take much longer than expected to get to the root of problems.

 7. Will we get a dedicated account manager?

-It’s good to have a high-level single point of contact within the IT support company with who you can build a long term relationship with.
 They will get to know your business and your plans and so can work with you to ensure your IT accommodates these.
 It is reasonable to expect one or two permanent contacts that you can deal with and escalate things to.

 8. Will I get a dedicated engineer?

-This is really a trick question as it’s unreasonable to expect you’ll always deal with the same engineer, because most IT support companies allocate work to engineers best suited to each particular job.
+This is a trick question as it’s unreasonable to expect you’ll always deal with the same engineer because most IT support companies allocate work to engineers best suited to each particular job.
 However, this is still a good question to ask – if they say ‘yes’, consider why this is.
 Do they only have a limited number of experienced staff?

 9. When I phone, will I speak directly to a technician who can help?

-Many IT support companies will operate call centres as the first point of contact, manned by people with limited or no technical knowledge.
 They will often take details of your issue and pass this on to the second tier of technicians.
 This may then be further escalated to a third tier.
 There is nothing more frustrating than being passed around so check that the company you are considering provides you with direct access to the technical people.

 10. How can we log support calls with you?

-When you have an IT problem, it’s really frustrating when you can’t get hold of the person you employ to fix it.
-Make sure your support company either has a dedicated number with someone always available to answer, or another facility such as an online form or email address that goes straight to the support team.
-Ideally, you should have all three of these options.
+Make sure your support company either has a dedicated number with someone always available to answer or another facility such as an online form or email address that goes straight to the support team.

 11. Can we only call when we have a problem?

 Does the IT support company you are considering only help with problems as they arise or do they offer additional support with common IT problems such as “How do I do this in Word?”
-Any additional assistance an IT support company can give to help your staff is clearly useful and makes the investment in the support even more viable.
+Any additional assistance an IT support company can give to help your staff is useful and makes the investment in the support even more viable.

 12. Can I see the IT systems you use?

-Would you use a dentist with bad teeth?
-Probably not!
-When using an IT support company it makes sense to see how they use technology to be efficient and provide a great service.
 If they don’t have a CRM system, an effective email system and possibly other systems such as document management and remote management & monitoring, then are they likely to be the best IT support company to deal with?

 13. Do you supply hardware as well as support?